-There are three ways you can support the project:
+There are two ways you can support the project:

-2. Fundraising/donating.
-We want to create new educational resources and research the best ways to bring about real change.
-We want to create 52 Climate Actions for the Global South, 52 Climate Actions for Children, and 52 Climate Actions for Businesses.
-If you would like to donate please get in touch using the 'Feedback' button in the footer.
+1. Fundraising/donating.
+We want to create new resources and research the best ways to bring about real change.
+This includes creating 52 Climate Actions for the Global South, 52 Climate Actions for Children, and 52 Climate Actions for Businesses.
+Please donate to the project through the main partner, the Permaculture Association, if you can.

 2. Spread the word.
 Use the social media icons in the footer to tell others about 52 Climate Actions and talk to your friends and family about it.